Imagen dinámica

 Remember that every stroke you make, every shadow you add, and every perspective you create contributes to the story you’re telling.
 A well-executed background not only complements your main characters and objects but gives them life, context, and depth.

-So takeyour pencil, open your sketchbook, and start exploring the infinite possibilities these resources offer you.
+So take your pencil, open your sketchbook, and start exploring the endless possibilities these resources offer you.
 With dedication and practice, you’ll soon be creating backgrounds that not only impress your audience but also fill you with pride and satisfaction as an artist.

 Remember, the background is not just something behind your drawings; it’s the world in which they live, the air they breathe, the story they tell.
 It’s as important in illustration as it is in life itself.
 So unleash your creativity and start creating backgrounds that make your illustrations come to life like never before.